 If a stock option recipient ceases to be eligible to receive award grants under the applicable plan, including through termination of employment without cause, the stock option recipient generally retains the right to exercise his or her option to the extent that the option was exercisable on the date of such cessation for a period of three months after such cessation.
-However, if the stock option recipient is terminated for cause, the stock option recipient's right to exercise his or her option terminates in full immediately upon such termination, and if the stock option recipient violates the non-competition or confidentiality provisions of any employment contract, confidentiality and nondisclosure agreement, or other agreement between the stock option recipient's right to exercise his or her option terminates in full is exercise his or her option terminates in full stock option recipient's right.
+However, if the stock option recipient is terminated for cause, the stock option recipient's right to exercise his or her option terminates in full immediately upon such termination, and if the stock option recipient violates the non-competition or confidentiality provisions of any employment contract, confidentiality and nondisclosure agreement, or other agreement between the stock option recipient and the Company, the stock option recipient's right to exercise his or her option terminates in full immediately upon such violation.